Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 DRIVE TIME: The Manistee River Trail is located in Michigan’s Lower Peninsula, about 270 miles (5 hours) northwest of Detroit, and 300 miles (51/2 hours) northeast of Chicago.

-THE WAY: From Grand Rapids, take US 131 north to Cadillac.
+THE WAY: From Grand Rapids, take U.S. 131 north to Cadillac.
 Follow MI 55 west for 20 miles, then turn right on Warfield Road.
 After 5 miles, turn left on Coates Highway, and the Red Bridge Access parking lot is 2 miles ahead on the left just after the bridge.
 Trailheads are across the road.
-To reach the Marilla trailhead from MI 55, take MI 37 north to Mesick, turn left on MI 115, left on Beers Road and left at the North Country Trail sign.
+To reach the Marilla Trailhead from MI 55, take MI 37 north to Mesick, turn left on MI 115, left on Beers Road and left at the North Country Trail sign.

-TRAILS: Huron-Manistee National Forest contains 120 miles of the North Country Trail.
-The Manistee River Trail, together with a portion of the NCT, forms a 20-mile loop of varied hiking.
+TRAILS: Huron-Manistee National Forests contain 120 miles of the North Country Trail.
+The Manistee River Trail, together with a portion of the NCT, forms a 23-mile loop of varied hiking.
+The Manistee River Trail follows the east shore of the Manistee River for 8.8 miles through rolling hills through wetlands and bridges over creeks.
+Red Hill tops out at 1,105 feet, and the trail descends to about 700 feet through Flower Flats.

 CROWD CONTROL: Summer weekends are popular with anglers, canoers, mountain bikers, and hikers.
 This area is known for fall colors, and deer season is best avoided.
 Spring and fall midweek hikers will find absolute solitude.